k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 ### General Recommendations for Designing an LU
-Business Entity is often split between different data sources.
+A business entity is often split between different data sources.
 In some cases, it is preferable to create one LU that contains all data sources.
 In other cases, it is more advantageous to split the LUs and create a separate LU for each data source.

-In general, an LU should be based on the smallest number of data sources, as long as it represents a full view of a Data Product.
+Generally, an LU should be based on the smallest number of data sources, as long as it provides a comprehensive view of a Data Product.

-For example, if you have a Data Product called Customer, but different Customer Types (e.g. consumer and business) have different data sources, the recommended approach will be to create an LU for each subtype (in our example, different Customer Types).
+For example, if you have a Data Product called Customer, but different Customer Types (e.g., consumer and business) have different data sources, the recommended approach is to create an LU for each subtype (in our example, the different Customer Types).

 Below is a **pros and cons** table of each alternative: